 In 2021, the specific emissions per unit of production amounted to 0.18 tonnes per 1,000 tonne of hydrocarbons (HC) produced.
-Reduction in specific

-Graph.
-18. Hydrocarbons production and environmental emissions in 2019-2021 emissions in 2021 versus 2020 is attributed to reduction of total emissions, due to the lack of work on wells followed by hydrocarbon combustion, as well as a shorter operating time of equipment that makes the main contribution to gross emissions.
+Reduction in specific emissions in 2021 versus 2020 is attributed to reduction of total emissions, due to the lack of work on wells followed by hydrocarbon combustion, as well as a shorter operating time of equipment that makes the main contribution to gross emissions.